It's time for Instagram, PM Modi posts Ladakh pictures

 Your bravery a message to world about India’s strength: PM Modi tells soldiers in Ladakh

-It is to be noted that PM Modi is one of the most followed persons on Twitteroften uses social media to remain in touch with billions of people across the world.
+It is to be noted that PM Modi is one of the most followed persons on Twitter and often uses social media to remain in touch with billions of people across the world.
 But this time, PM Modi took to instagram instead of twitter.

 This also comes at a time netizens have been leaving bizarre comments on Prime Minister Narendra Modi's Instagram account.
 This is their way of expressing their anger on the TikTok ban.